MaZderMind/osm-history-renderer/TUTORIAL.md

 # Getting started
 This is a complete tutorial which will guide you through creating your own history animation.
-It's built on a fresh Debian 6.0.3 installation.
+It contains instructions for a fresh Debian 6.0.4 or a fresh Ubuntu 11.10 installation.

 ## installing the packages
-First off, you'll need a set of packages:
+First off, you'll need a set of packages.
+The latest Version of the main OpenStreetMap.org-Style requires mapnik2 which is not in the stable releases of Debian 6.0.4 or Ubuntu 11.10, which is why we're pulling the mapnik2-libs from the testing repositories.

+### on Debian 6.0.4
+TODO: add pinning
     sudo aptitude install postgresql postgresql-contrib postgresql-8.4-postgis postgis zlib1g-dev libexpat1 libexpat1-dev  \
         libxml2 libxml2-dev libgeos-dev libprotobuf6 libprotobuf-dev protobuf-compiler libsparsehash-dev libboost-dev \
         libgdal1-dev libproj-dev subversion git build-essential unzip python-mapnik python-dateutil python-psycopg2 \
         graphicsmagick

-### installing the packages on Ubuntu 11.10
+### on Ubuntu 11.10
     echo 'deb http://de.archive.ubuntu.com/ubuntu/ precise main restricted universe multiverse deb-src http://de.archive.ubuntu.com/ubuntu/ precise main restricted universe multiverse' | sudo tee /etc/apt/sources.list.d/precise.list